-A pneumothorax occurs when air fills the pleural cavity (the space between your lung and chest wall).
+A pneumothorax occurs when air fills the space between your lung and chest wall (pleural cavity).
 This can cause all or part of your lung to collapse.
 The main cause of a pneumothorax is an injury to the chest cavity that punctures the lungs.
-Damage may result from a stab or gunshot wound, car accident, fall, or certain surgical procedures.
-In some cases, a pneumothorax happens spontaneously, without an obvious cause.
+Damage may result from a stab or gunshot wound, car accident, fall, or certain surgeries.
+In some cases, a pneumothorax happens without an obvious cause (spontaneous).

 You're more likely to have spontaneous pneumothorax if you smoke or have a chronic lung disease, such as emphysema.